dojo/site/content/blog/en/dojo-cli-template-app.md

 npx -p @dojo/cli-create-app -p @dojo/cli -- dojo create --name my-first-dojo-app --tsx
 ```

-Now let's take a look at the structure you get with the new template app.
+Now let's take a look at the structure you get with the new template application.

 ![create app structure](assets/blog/dojo-cli-template-app/create-app-structure.svg)

-More details can be about routing can be found in the [Dojo documentation](https://dojo.io/learn/routing/introduction).
-The key here is that each view for a route is defined by an Outlet.
-An `Outlet` is just a wrapper for widgets that will be displayed in that routes view.
+More details about routing are found in the [Dojo routing documentation](https://dojo.io/learn/routing/introduction).
+The key concept here is that each view for a route is defined by an `Outlet`, a wrapper for widgets that gets displayed in view of that route.

 ```tsx
 // src/App.tsx